 LinkedIn Statistics Every B2B Marketer Should Know

-This post compiles 40+ verified LinkedIn statistics for 2026.
-Every number is cited, and each stat includes context on what it means for your marketing strategy.
+This post compiles 45+ verified LinkedIn statistics for 2026 — refreshed with Q2 FY2026 Microsoft earnings data, the Socialinsider 2026 Benchmarks Report, and the latest demographic data from DataReportal.
+Every number is cited.
 Whether you're refining your social media strategy, building a case for LinkedIn investment, or benchmarking your content performance, this is the data you need.

 Managing LinkedIn alongside Instagram, YouTube, and X?
 PostEverywhere lets you schedule LinkedIn posts, carousels, and articles from the same dashboard you use for every other platform.
 One calendar, every network.
 Start your free trial →